-Islamabad is Pakistan’s bureaucratic capital, in fact it is a planned city, something like the example of Brasilia and Brazil, although this time at least has not been left out and day by day takes more force as the country’s operational center.
+Islamabad is Pakistan’s bureaucratic capital, in fact, it is a planned city.
+Do you know Brasilia?
+Well, something like that, although this time at least has not been left out opposite to the example grows every day and as the country’s operational centre.

 Islamabad has just 2 million inhabitants, which are nothing compared to the 14 million living in Karachi or other cities in the country.
 Its size and history make it easy to visit and easy to manage, very similar to European cities in many ways but without the character that represents the majority of Pakistani society.

 It’s still very likely that your trip will end at some point in Islamabad, either because it is at a strategic point for starting a route to the north of the country, or to fix paperwork, permits and all kinds of bureaucratic formalities.
-So we leave you this guide for you to have plans during those days, Islamabad has a nice place but you need to know where to go.
+So hey, if that’s your case please find here a guide to have amazing plans during those days (besides the visits to the visa centre).
+Islamabad is a nice place but you need to know where to go if you don’t want to get bored.

-Moving around the city is very easy thanks to the numbering of its streets, similar to the one we found in countries of North and South America.
+Moving around the city is very easy thanks to the numbering of its streets, similar to the one found in North and South American cities.

 How to move around Islamabad?